Preprocessor

 Possible values: Any integer value Default: 0x1000

 This pragma sets the maximum number of entries allowed in an array.
 To prevent the runtime using up a lot of memory when creating huge arrays, execution will stop prematurely if an array with too many entries is evaluated.
-This pragma can adjust the maximum number of entries allowed
+This pragma can adjust the maximum number of entries allowed.

 pattern_limit